-Other critical features our solution provides include:
+Other critical features Guardicore provides include:

-- Process and service-level policies, which enable simpler and stronger security when dealing with dynamic protocols such as FTP or Spark - Identity-based microsegmentation policies, which enforce connections based on the user creating the connection - Fully qualified domain name-based policies allowing you to reach autoscaling resources whose IP addresses are dynamic - The use of existing public cloud tags as labels, simplifying the visualization of your hybrid or multicloud data center - Automatic building of policies from observed traffic, so you get quick and expert guidance as you start your microsegmentation journey
+- Process-level policies, which enable simpler and stronger security when dealing with dynamic protocols such as FTP or Spark. - Identity-based micro-segmentation policies, which enforce connections based on the user creating the connection. - Fully qualified name-based policies allowing you to reach autoscaling resources whose IP addresses are dynamic. - ◆ The use of existing public cloud tags as labels, simplifying the visualization of your hybrid or multi-cloud data-center. - Automatic building of policies from observed traffic, so you get quick and expert guidance as you start your micro-segmentation journey.

-Our solution is platform- and infrastructure-agnostic, managing visibility and enforcement across the entire infrastructure
+Guardicore is platform- and infrastructure-agnostic, managing visibility and enforcement across the entire infrastructure

 Reducing complexity is the ultimate goal when looking to secure a hybrid data center.
-In response to this need, Akamai Guardicore Segmentation is platform- and infrastructureagnostic, giving you one view of the whole application and policy that follows the workload, regardless of where it resides.
-Each rule is applied on all workloads, from vCenter and public clouds (AWS, Azure, GCP) to bare-metal servers and containers.
+In response to this need, Guardicore is platform- and infrastructure-agnostic, giving you one view of the whole application and policy that follows the workload, regardless of where it resides.
+Each rule is applied on all workloads, from vCenter and public clouds (AWS, Azure, GCP) to bare-metal and containers.